emresahinozden/ParkinsonDetection_Classification/README.md

 I use a dataset of 1000 points randomly selected,
 I use another dataset because my test set is to big to visualize (in cosmetic means)

-I had used comment lines for clearer description and these lines are also in a text file called Comments.
+I used comment lines for more clear description and these lines are also in a text file called Comments.